sst/sst/www/docs/packages/cli.md

 - `--rollback`

-  By default `sst start` disables rollback on failure.
-This is so that any mistakes can be quickly fixed in development.
-To override this behavior pass in `--rollback=true`
+  By default `sst start` enables rollback on failure.
+This is so that any mistakes do not leave your infrastructure in an inconsistent state.
+To override this behavior pass in `--rollback=false`

 - `--increase-timeout`